open-mission/open-mission/README.md

 As Open Mission grows, we plan to develop additional tools, including:

-- Church management tools
+* Church management tools
-- Bible study resources
+* Bible study resources
-- APIs
+* APIs
-- Devotional platforms
+* Devotional platforms
-- Shared UI libraries
+* Shared UI libraries
-- Open infrastructure for Christian applications
+* Open infrastructure
+* Developer SDKs
+* Educational tools

 ---

-# Technology
+# Built in Public

-We believe in choosing technologies that balance simplicity, performance, portability, and long-term maintainability.
+Whenever possible, our discussions, roadmaps, architectural decisions, and development happen in public.

+We believe transparency builds trust, encourages collaboration, and creates better software.

+---

-Current technologies include:
+# Current Status

-- SwiftUI
-- Flutter
-- Tauri
-- SQLite
-- Turso
-- TypeScript
-- Rust

-As the ecosystem evolves, our technology stack may change while our principles remain the same.
+Open Mission is in its early stages.

+We are currently building the foundation of the ecosystem, starting with Open Bible and Bible Data.

+If you'd like to help shape the future of the project, now is the perfect time to get involved.

 ---